1li45/k8sh/README.md

 You need to have azure cli installed and you need to be logged in and have access to the appropriate subscription.

 ##### Build:
-go build -o janitor
+go build -o akshelp

 ##### Usage

-janitor --help
+akshelp --help